nirtamir2/talks/2025-06-25/src/slides.md

 </BrowserWrapper>

 <!--
-You can also look at the official react-three-fiber docs - they have a lot of impressive examples you can grab and look at their code implementation
+You can also look at the official react-three-fiber docs - they have a lot of impressive examples you can grab and look at their code implementation.
+Also drei provides a lot of examples and high level components you can use.
 -->

 ---